Netherlands in the Eurovision Song Contest 1975

-The Netherlands was represented by six-member group Teach-In, with the song "Ding-a-dong", at the 1975 Eurovision Song Contest, which took place in Stockholm on 22 March.
-Teach-In were chosen as the Dutch representatives at the national final on 26 February, and went on to win the 1975 contest for the Netherlands.
+The Netherlands was represented at the Eurovision Song Contest 1975 with the song "Ding-a-dong", composed by Dick Bakker, with lyrics by Will Luikinga and Eddy Ouwens, and performed by six-member group Teach-In.
+The Dutch participating broadcaster, Nederlandse Omroep Stichting (NOS), selected its entry through a national final.
+The entry eventually won the Eurovision Song Contest.

 Before Eurovision

-Nationaal Songfestival 1975
+1975

-The national final was held at the Jaarbeurs in Utrecht, hosted by Willem Duys.
-For the first time since 1970, the Dutch performer had not been preselected by broadcaster NOS, and the 1975 selection consisted of two stages.
+Nederlandse Omroep Stichting (NOS) held the national final at the Jaarbeurs in Utrecht, hosted by Willem Duys.
+For the first time since 1970, the performer had not been preselected by the broadcaster, and the 1975 selection consisted of two stages.
 Firstly, each of the three participating acts performed a song and 5-member international jury voted for the best song; then the chosen song was performed by all three acts and a 100-member public jury voted for the act they wanted to perform it.
 Teach-In were chosen with over half of the public vote.